sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

     <li><b>Static or dynamic</b> (Is the environment unchanged while an agent is deliberating?)</li>
     <ul>
         <li>We say an environment is dynamic if it can change while the agent is deliberating.</li>
-        <li>There is a special case that the environment doesn't change but the performance score has a time penalty we call these environment semi-dynamic.</li>
+        <li>There is a special case that the environment doesn't change but the performance score has a time penalty we call these environments semi-dynamic.</li>
         <li><b>examples</b>: Automatic driving is dynamic.
-Chess without clock is static.</li>
+Chess without a clock is static.</li>
     </ul>
     <br>
-  <li><b>Discrete or continuous</b> (Are there a limited number of distinct, clearly defined states, percepts and actions?)</li>
+  <li><b>Discrete or continuous</b> (Are there a limited number of distinct, clearly defined states, percepts, and actions?)</li>
     <ul>
         <li>We say an environment's state is discrete if there are a finite number of distinct states otherwise we say the environment's state in continuous.</li>
          <li><b>examples</b>: Chess is discrete.
-Automtic driving is continuous.</li>
+Automatic driving is continuous.</li>
     </ul>
 </ul>

 #### Types of environment example
-Here are a few examples of Identfying an environment different dimensions.
+Here are a few examples of Identifying an environment's different dimensions.

 | environment| Fully observable? | Deterministic? |  Episodic? | Static? | Discrete?|Single agent?|
 | ----------- | ----------- | ----------- | ----------- | ----------- |  ----------- | ----------- |